 #7: Celebrate the small victories!
 “Remember that fitness is more like a marathon than a sprint,” advises certified trainer Stacy Berman.
 “By setting small weekly or monthly goals you will be able to track your progress which will keep you motivated to continue as you reach them and step by step” says Berman.
 And once you’ve achieved a goal, no matter how small, celebrate it!
 You don’t always want to feel like you are far away from the finish line – celebrate each milestone as you achieve it along the way.

 #8: Wear red to get going!
 “If your energy is low and you feel lackluster about a project or event (or working out?) then wear red,” suggests color intuitive expert Elizabeth Harper.
 According to Harper, red energizes your system, boosts your confidence and empowers you to action.
+Don’t have enough red?
+Go ahead and buy a new wardrobe – get it shipped via a trustworthy courier like shiply, and start filling it with red!

 #9: Trick out your tracksuit!
 “Buy yourself some stylish workout gear that makes you look good”, suggests Kate Brown, Community Director for Daily Burn.
 “When you look good, you’ll feel good,” says Brown.
 Plus, you’ll be much more likely to put on your new gym outfit on those rough days (when its cold out/you are tired/its that time of the month, etc).